Skip to main content

 • STRIPE_SECRET_KEY

-• Backend/API routes only
+• Backend and API routes only

 Security Best Practices

-• Don’t put keys in code files
+• Do not put keys in code files

-• Use environment variables
+• Always use environment variables

 • Add .env to .gitignore